dcycle/dcycle-accounting/docs/getting-started/index.md

 #### Verification

 Unless you are an Excel ninja, you will make mistakes, and there is nothing like a nice green verification cell to reassure you that no mistakes are being made.
-If you are using the Google Sheets template, you can look any sheet which will have, at its very top, on row 2, a line which says 'Master verification, should always be zero, see "verification" sheet', and next to it a cell with the number zero (it should be zero!) which will be green (if its contents are not zero, the cell will be red).
+If you are using the Google Sheets template, you can look any sheet which will have, at its very top, on row 3, a line which says 'Master verification, should always be zero, see "verification" sheet', and next to it a cell with the number zero (it should be zero!) which will be green (if its contents are not zero, the cell will be red).
 The master verification is the sum of all verifications in the "verifications" sheet, each should equal zero.
+You can add as many verifications across your entire spreadsheet, to be immediately notified in case of a problem.

+#### Notes

+Add lots of comments as notes to your cells.
+To see an example of a note, see cell A6 of the [starterkit spreadsheet](https://docs.google.com/spreadsheets/d/1I-1wbAjrl1D0MHb6M_E54xVeqQ6x9ty_XTxHQbUWGwg/edit#gid=1971486291).
+Notes will help your future self, or colleagues, understand something which is not immediately obvious.
+Cells with notes have a tiny triangle in their corner which can easily be missed; it is therefore recommended to add "(see note)" to the cell description where possible.

 ### Some function we'll often use